xtermjs/xtermjs.org/_docs/api/Terminal.md

 ### `reset()`

-Reset the terminal; reconstruct the instance and re-render the whole screen.
+Reset the terminal; reconstruct the instance and re-render the whole buffer.

 ```javascript
 term.reset();